SystemsApproach/ops/lifecycle.rst

 product.

 Selenium and Robot are the most general of the five examples.
-Both are also open source projects with an active developer community.
-Selenium is a tool for automating the testing of web browsers, and Robot is a general tool for generating requests to any well-defined interface.
-Both systems are frameworks in the sense that developers can write extensions, drivers, and plugins to test specific features of the User Portal and the Runtime API, respectively.
-They both illustrate the purpose of a testing framework, which is to provide a means to (1) automate the execution of a range of tests; (2) collect and archive the resulting test results; and (3) evaluate and analyze the test results.
+Both are open source projects with an active developer community.
+Selenium is a tool for automating the testing of web browsers, while Robot is a more general tool for generating requests to any well-defined interface.
+Both systems are frameworks in the sense that developers can write extensions, libraries, drivers, and plugins to test specific features of the User Portal and the Runtime API, respectively.\ [#]_ They both illustrate the purpose of a testing framework, which is to provide a means to (1) automate the execution of a range of tests; (2) collect and archive the resulting test results; and (3) evaluate and analyze the test results.
 In addition, is it necessary for such frameworks to be scalable when the system it is invoking tests against is itself scalable (as is the case for cloud services).

+.. [#] Selenium is actually available as a library that can be called
+    from within the Robot framework, which makes sense when you consider that a web GUI invokes HTTP operations on a set of HTML-defined elements, such as textboxes, buttons, drop-down menus, and so on.

 Finally, as discussed in the previous subsection, each of these testing frameworks requires a set of resources.
 These resources are